Listen to Kaz tell her story

-Kaz Fonzette
+Kaz Foncette

 On 2nd May 2017, just one day after celebrating our sixth wedding anniversary, my world split in two.
 At 31, my husband and I were planning Glastonbury in a few weeks, dreaming of holidays, and when to start a family.
 Then came the words that changed everything: “You have breast cancer.”